Republic of Sudan is located in the north of the African Continent, with a population of 41,980,182, making it the 29th

 largest national population.
-Its capital and largest city is Khartoum with a total population of 2,207,794.
-The country
+Its capital is Khartoum and its largest city is Omduran with a total population of 2,395,159.

-encompasses 2,505,810 square kilometers making it the 10th largest country in total area.
-It shares boundaries with
+The country encompasses 2,505,810 square kilometers making it the 10th largest country in total area.
+It shares

-Egypt, The Red Sea, Eritrea, Ethiopia, Kenya, Uganda, Democratic Republic of the Congo, Central African Republic,
+boundaries with Egypt, The Red Sea, Eritrea, Ethiopia, Kenya, Uganda, Democratic Republic of the Congo, Central

-President Umar Hassan Ahmad al-Bashir is recognized as the Chief of State and Head of Government and achieves
+President Umar Hassan Ahmad al-Bashir is recognized as the Chief of State and Head of Government and along with

-that status through popular vote for four years.
-Under a 1995 Comprehensive Peace Agreement, presidential elections
+through popular vote for five years.
+Under a 1995 Comprehensive Peace Agreement, presidential elections were

 The languages commonly or officially spoken are Arabic, Nubian, Ta Bedawie, diverse dialects of Nilotic, Nilo-